-- Have savings in both tax-deferred retirement accounts, like a 401(k) plan or IRA, and after-tax savings, like a revocable trust or brokerage account.
+- Those who have savings in both tax-deferred retirement accounts, such as 401(k) plans or individual retirement accounts (IRAs), and after-tax savings, such as a brokerage account.

-- Have years where income may vary, such as when one spouse retires mid-year, spouses retire during different years, either spouse goes through a period of unemployment, or income fluctuates due to a commission-based job.
+- Those who have years where their income might be less, such as when one spouse retires mid-year, when spouses retire during different years, when either spouse goes through a period of unemployment, or when income fluctuates due to a commission-based job.

-- Have years where itemized deductions may vary, such as taking on a new mortgage, paying off a mortgage, a year with increased medical expenses or charitable deductions, or the taking on of a new dependent.
+- Those who have years where their itemized deductions can change, such as by taking on a new mortgage, paying off a mortgage, experiencing a year with increased medical expenses or charitable deductions, or acquiring a new dependent

 Tax Planning Saves Money

-Two types of tax planning, which I call tax bracket planning, can help you reduce retirement taxes, and thus increase your after-tax retirement income:
+Two types of tax planning can help you reduce retirement taxes and increase your after-tax retirement income:

-- Long range tax planning—this provides general guidance as to how much you should withdraw from which accounts from year to year, and how to coordinate your sources of income with your Social Security benefits to deliver more after-tax income.
+- Long-range tax planning provides general guidance as to how much you should withdraw from which accounts from year to year, and how to coordinate your sources of income with your Social Security benefits to deliver more after-tax income.

-- Annual tax planning—each year tax rates and deductions change.
-Annual tax planning done in the fall of each year can uncover tax planning opportunities that cannot be discovered with long range tax planning alone.
+- Annual tax planning addresses how tax rates and deductions can change each year.
+Annual tax planning that's done in the fall can uncover tax planning opportunities that wouldn't be discovered with long-range tax planning alone.

-- Design a general strategy about when to withdraw money from which types of accounts to keep you in the lowest tax bracket possible.
+- You can design a general strategy about when to withdraw money from which types of accounts to keep you in the lowest tax bracket possible.

-- Show you how to allocate investments across your tax-deferred vs. after-tax accounts to reduce your tax burden over your retirement years.
-The concept of rearranging investments to reduce taxable income provides money saving benefits.
+- It can show you how to allocate investments across your tax-deferred vs. after-tax accounts to reduce your tax burden over your retirement years.

 Annual Tax Bracket Planning